 Tesla recalls 'Full Self-Driving' to fix flaws in behavior

-The recall came after U.S. safety regulators expressed concerns about the way Tesla's system responds in four areas along roads.
+The recall, part of a larger investigation by U.S. safety regulators into Tesla's automated driving systems, came after regulators expressed concerns about the way Tesla's system responds in four areas along roads.

-The National Highway Traffic Safety Administration says in documents posted Thursday on its website that Tesla will fix the concerns with an online software update in the coming weeks.
+The National Highway Traffic Safety Administration says in documents posted Thursday that Tesla will fix the concerns with an online software update in the coming weeks.

 The documents say Tesla is doing the recall but does not agree with an agency analysis of the problem.